The future of filmmaking

 An example of a joint LED studio production by Ludwig Kameraverleih and Platige at our Warsaw location can be found here:

 The Virtual Production Studio, located in Studio 10 on the Babelsberg studio lot and operated by ICT, enables previously unseen special lighting and image effects.

 Film productions use the 500 sqm sound stage with up to 900 sqm of LED walls which can be flexibly arranged to create demanding high-value productions with high VFX content.

 Some technical data: studio area 577 sqm with a working height of 7.5 m, heavy-duty studio floor: screed sealed, ancillary rooms (2 VIP rooms, production office and meeting room), air-conditioning, cooling ceilings, circumferential steel circulation for hanging green/bluescreen, green screen for VFX recordings, molton, mobile winch system with 16 C1 winches, various rigging tracks, alarm system and WLAN.
 Use of technologies from Unreal, Microsoft Azure, ARRI and other market-leading partners.

-Ludwig Studio 10 Potsdam is located close to the A115 motorway (“Avus”) with an approximately 40 minute drive from Berlin-Mitte.
+The Virtual Production Studio operated by ICT is located near the A115 highway (“Avus”), the driving time from Berlin-Mitte is about 40 minutes.
 Take the Potsdam-Babelsberg exit and follow Nuthestraße towards the city centre until you reach the Wetzlarer Straße exit (Medienstadt Babelsberg).
 Pass the car dealership on the right and then turn left towards Babelsberg.
 Cross the next intersection Großbeerenstraße / Wetzlarer Straße into August-Bebel-Straße.
 After another 500 metres you will see the main entrance to Studio Babelsberg on the left.